Managed Float: Strategizing Exchange Stability for Economic Empowerment

 In addition to monetary policy coordination, central banks may also intervene directly in the foreign exchange market to influence the value of the currency.
 This can involve buying or selling foreign currency reserves to counteract excessive fluctuations in the exchange rate.

 For instance, if a country's currency is experiencing rapid depreciation, the central bank may intervene by selling its foreign currency reserves to support the value of the currency.
-This intervention can help restore market confidence and prevent a further decline in the exchange rate.
+This intervention can help restore market and prevent a further decline in the exchange rate.

 On the other hand, if a country's currency is appreciating too rapidly, the central bank may intervene by buying foreign currency reserves to dampen the appreciation.
 By using market interventions strategically, central banks can help maintain exchange rate stability and support economic empowerment.